evanshortiss/rhmap-newrelic-nodejs/README.md

 Application Platform.
 It integrates New Relic's Node.js module to provide detailed analytics integration with their platform.

+By default it uses the title of your Node.js application deployed on Red Hat Mobile Application Platform as the New Relic title.
+You can see this is done in `newrelic.js` by reading the `FH_TITLE` variable that Red Hat Mobile injects during a deploy of your application.

+During local development it will simply default to `Local Development Cloud`, or you could alter the  `application.js` to bypass `require('newrelic')` when the  `FH_USE_LOCAL_DB` flag is set to true since this flag is used to indicate a local development environment.

 ## Prerequisites

 * Node.js v4.4.3